STAM-NDSU/TRec/Tool/README.md

 #### Provide Local Repository Path

-1. The tool will prompt for the local repository path.
+1. The tool will prompt for the local repository path of the project that you want recommendations for.
-2. The project should be cloned using git bash and *not downloaded*, as downloading from Git does not include the commit history.
+2. Note that the project should be cloned using git bash and *not downloaded*, as downloading from Git does not include the commit history.
 3. Example: `C:\Users\saiki\commons-lang`

 #### Provide Commit ID